ronnie-rios/context-demo/README.md

 # useContext Hook and Global State

 ## About Context
 - React's Context API  allows you to manage and share state across components without the need to pass props manually through each level of the component tree.
-It provides a way to create a global state that can be accessed by any component within the application.
+It provides a way to create a global state object that can be accessed by any component within the application.
 - There are two main parts:
   * Context Object: The context object is created using the `createContext()` function from the React package.
 It represents the shared state that you want to make available to other components.
 The context object holds the current state value and provides it to the consuming components.
   * Provider Component: The provider component is responsible for providing the context values to its child components.
 It wraps a portion of the component tree where you want the context to be used.